Onsite Professional Development Training

 Strobel Education is committed to staying up to date on national and state standards, including Common Core Standards (CCSS) and Indiana Academic Standards, and creating professional development that meets—and exceeds—educational expectations.
 The professional development trainings we offer are created using only research-based concepts and practical strategies.
 Teachers are provided with classroom techniques that work within the structure of the standards while also providing opportunities to bring creativity and imagination back to the learning process.

-For professional development to make a real impact, it must be implemented correctly and rigorously maintained.
+For professional development for teachers to make a real impact, it must be implemented correctly and rigorously maintained.
 That’s why our consultants make themselves available after the training ends to offer support and encouragement and answer any questions teachers may have.
 Additionally, our consultants thrive on feedback and stay in contact with teachers to gather important information that can be used to constantly improve the training process.

 YOUR COACHES: IN THE TRENCHES WITH TEACHERS